wtwong316/Construct_Bollinger_Band_Trend_with_Elasticsearch/README.md

 ./fidelity28_index.sh

-After the indices are created and the data are populated, Bollinger Band Width of "Fidelity Low Volatility Factor ETF" (FDLO) is calculated.
+After the indices are created and the data are populated, Bollinger Band Trend of "Fidelity Low Volatility Factor ETF" (FDLO) is calculated.

 ./fdlo_bbtrend.sh